-[Coronavirus] Human rights abusers don't wait for virus, MEPs tell EU
+[Coronavirus] Human rights abusers don't stop for virus, MEPs tell EU

 Coronavirus

-Human rights abusers don't wait for virus, MEPs tell EU
+Human rights abusers don't stop for virus, MEPs tell EU

 The EU should press ahead with new human rights sanctions despite the virus crisis, a group of MEPs has said.

-"While we are focused today on the Covid-19 pandemic, we cannot forget the ongoing human rights abuses taking place around the world at the hands of dictators and kleptocrats," they said in a letter to EU foreign affairs chief Josep Borrell on Friday (27 March), seen by EUobserver.
+"While we are focused today on the Covid-19 pandemic, we cannot forget the ongoing human rights abuses taking place around the world at the hands of dictators and kleptocrats," they said in a letter to EU foreign affairs chief Josep Borrell last Friday (27 March), seen by EUobserver.

 Join EUobserver today